Safer walking, wheeling and cycling between Cambridge and the western villages of Comberton, Hardwick, Coton.

 The Adams Road section of the Comberton Greenway runs from Grange Road to Wilberforce Road junction.
 Already used by up to 3,000 cyclists daily, Adams Road will become England’s first Cycle Street.

-On Sunday 12 October double yellow lines and traffic management barriers will be installed along Adams Road to suspend on-road parking.
-This will remain in place for the duration of the project’s construction.
-Following completion of our works, a limited number or marked parking bays will be installed.
-These bays will likely be included as part of the ‘Wilberforce areas residents'’ parking scheme.
-For more information about this scheme, please visit the project page.
+Following completion of all our works, a limited number of marked parking bays will be installed.
+These bays will likely be included as part of the ‘Wilberforce area resident’ parking scheme.
+For more information about this scheme, please visit our project page.

-The removal of most of the on-street parking will improve safety and user-friendly conditions for pedestrians by creating more space along the footways whilst providing additional planting.
+The removal of most of the on-street parking will improve safety and make the road far more user friendly for pedestrians by creating more space along the footways whilst providing additional planting.

 Coton village